pfitzer/mastoboost/README.md

 # mastoboost
-A bot for boosting Mastodon hashtags
+## A bot for boosting Mastodon toots with given hashtags.

 ### get the code
 If you want to run the code without docker